WestGrid/trainingMaterials/pages/courses.md

 <!-- All our services are free to researchers and groups from -->
 <!-- [WestGrid Member institutions or Associate Member organizations](https://www.westgrid.ca/become_member). -->

-All our services are free to researchers and groups from Western Canada academic institutions.
+All of our training is free for researchers and groups from academic institutions in Western Canada, with a primary focus on research audiences.

 <!-- If your organization does not fall into this category, [please get in touch](mailto:training@westgrid.ca) for a quote. -->